 In late 2019, the European Commission published its Green Deal priorities.
-Those relevant for the cement, concrete and construction industry are green cities, renovation & recycling, energy-efficient and performing buildings, and digitalisation.
+Those relevant for the cement, concrete, and construction industry are green cities, renovation & recycling, energy-efficient and performing buildings, and digitalisation.
 They are linked below to the main building trends and illustrated by case studies, or jobsites located in CEMBUREAU member countries.

-Green cities involves, amongst others, a focus on the value and whole life cost: this concern is materialised in the introduction of sustainability rating systems as BREEAM, LEED as well as various country-specific environmental sustainability ratings.
+Green cities involve, amongst others, a focus on the value and whole life cost: this concern is materialised in the introduction of sustainability rating systems as BREEAM, LEED as well as various country-specific environmental sustainability ratings.

 Energy-efficient and performing buildings

 Energy-efficient and performing buildings involve low-energy design and low-carbon solutions (to be illustrated) requiring adapted concrete compositions and alternative additions.

 Recycling & renovation